MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### What does Application Insights modify in my project?

 The details depend on the type of project.
-For a web application:
+For a web application, Application Insights

 * Adds files to your project:
     * ApplicationInsights.config